mawinkler/c1-app-sec-lambda-function/c1as-aws-serverless-lab.md

   - `EcrImageUri`
   - `TrendApKey`
   - `TrendApSecret`
-  - `TrendApReadyTimeout`
   - `TrendApHelloUrl`
 - Click `[Next]`
+- Click `[Next]`
 - Check `I acknowledge that AWS CloudFormation might create IAM resources.`
 - Click `[Next]`

-After the stack has been created successfully the variable `ApiGatewayInvokeURL` is shown in the Outputs section of the stack.
+After the stack has been created successfully the variable `ApiGatewayInvokeURL` is shown in the `Outputs` section of the stack.

-Click on the link and after some seconds our app should open in your browser.
+Click on the link and after some (or some more) seconds our app should open in your browser.
 Test the Application Security integration by appending `?file=/etc/passwd` to the URL.
+You should get an error message now.
+Check back to Application Security in your Cloud One account.
+There should have happened something.

 ### Review the Logs